Teoroo-CMC/PiNN/doc/concepts.rst

 Models
 ------
-The same network can be used for different purposes.
-The same same network can be used to predict energies, toxicities, dipoles, etc. The model abstraction defines the loss function, and thus the objective, of the network.
+The same network can be used for different purposes, to predict energies, toxicities, dipoles, etc.
+The model abstraction defines the loss function, and thus the objective of the network.

 Models are essentially model functions to interface with tensorflow's `estimator` api.
 Various training related parameters are also defined in the